mmtrebuchet/bpreveal/doc/text/breakingChanges.rst

    :py:mod:`motifSeqletCutoffs<bpreveal.motifSeqletCutoffs>`, you will need to provide a ``modisco-window`` parameter in the configuration json.
 Omitting this has issued a warning and generated invalid coordinate data since 4.1.3.
+6. The ``plots.py`` module in the tools directory will be removed.
+Its replacement, ``plotting.py``, was introduced in 4.2.0 and is part of the main repository.

 BPReveal 5.x